-• A scholar must be five (5) years of age on or before September 1st in order to be admitted to kindergarten at any time during that school year.
-For those young scholars who will turn five between September 2 and December 2, they can enroll in Transitional Kindergarten.
-A scholar's age cannot exceed 19 years for initial enrollment unless the scholar has been continuously enrolled in a public school while 19 years of age and making satisfactory progress toward graduation; if a scholar was not attending public school at any time after his/her 19th birthday, he/she may not enroll with CCS.

-- A scholar must have completed the CCS enrollment process, submit the applicable compliance documents, and signed a Master Agreement prior to starting courses. - In accordance with Education Code Section 51747.3, a scholar must reside within the county in which CCS is authorized, or a contiguous county to the county in which CCS is authorized.
-Scholars must provide a proof of residency, dated within 30 days of the start of the application. - A scholar may only be enrolled in CCS and not concurrently enrolled in another school, public or private (unless prior permission is given for a community college).
+- A scholar must be five (5) years of age on or before September 1st in order to be admitted to kindergarten at any time during that school year.
+For those young scholars who will turn five between September 2 and February 2, they can enroll in Transitional Kindergarten through the Options Learning Program.
+A scholar's age cannot exceed 19 years for initial enrollment unless the scholar has been continuously enrolled in a public school while 19 years of age and making satisfactory progress toward graduation; if a scholar was not attending public school at any time after their 19th birthday, they may not enroll with CCS. - A scholar must have completed the CCS enrollment process, submitted the applicable compliance documents, and signed a Master Agreement prior to starting courses. - In accordance with Education Code Section 51747.3, a scholar must reside within the county in which the specific CCS school of anticipated enrollment is authorized, or a contiguous county to the county in which the CCS school of anticipated enrollment is authorized. - A scholar may only be enrolled in CCS and not concurrently enrolled in another school, public or private (unless prior permission is given for a community college).